-NUR 302 Foundations of Nursing Practice: Prevention and Promotion of Health (5)
+NUR 302 Foundations of Nursing Practice: Prevention and Promotion of Health (2)

 Foundational knowledge, skills and attitudes in preparation for reflective nursing practice to promote and protect health across the lifespan.
-Includes 2 credits didactic, 2 credits lab and 1 credit (50 hours) of clinical experience.
+Co-requisites: NUR302L and NUR302C.
 Prerequisites: All BSN prerequisite courses.